DevDad-Main/Social-Media-Microservices/README.md

 - **API Gateway (api-entrypoint)**: Acts as the single entry point for all client requests, handles authentication, rate limiting, and routes requests to appropriate services.
 - **User Service**: Manages user registration, authentication, login, logout, and token refresh.
-- **Post Service**: Handles post creation, retrieval, and management.
+- **Post Service**: Handles post creation, retrieval, deletion, and management with event-driven updates.
-- **Media Service**: Manages media uploads and storage using Cloudinary.
+- **Media Service**: Manages media uploads and storage using Cloudinary, with automatic cleanup on post deletion.
-- **Search Service**: Placeholder for future search functionality.
+- **Search Service**: Provides full-text search functionality for posts using MongoDB text indexes and Redis caching.

 ## Tech Stack